luo-cheng2021/ov.cpu.llm.experimental/README.md

         0. [' Hello!
 I am an AI assistant, How can I help you?']
 ...
 ```
+Since we applied `--output-results` above, you will find the results in the `results.csv` file.

 See section 2 below for more examples of model generation and benchmark options.